-This is an ode to the books that have crossed mine and have impacted the way I look at my womanhood.
-Books that have inspired me to connect to my feminine energy and cyclical nature.
+This is an ode to the books that have crossed my path and have impacted the way I look at my womanhood.
+Books that have inspired me to connect with my feminine energy and cyclical nature.

-The Book of Women by Osho
+1. The Book of Women by Osho

 In this book, he speaks mostly about the different archetypes of women and life phases many women go through.
 An absolutely interesting read for anyone wanting to connect with their feminine energy further.

-Woman Code - Alissa Vitti
+2. Woman Code - Alissa Vitti

 I have to be honest it took me a few years to get through the entire book.
 It would be one of those books that I would pick up, read a chapter and put back down until I had another question.
 I would keep it in my purse for months on end, in case I wanted to read on the way to the office or to meet friends.